r5py/r5py/docs/user-guide/user-manual/data-requirements.md

 repository](https://github.com/RSGInc/ladot_analysis_dataprep) to add
 customised costs for pedestrian and cycling analyses.

-*R5py* can *combine multiple GTFS data sets*.
-This is useful when you study areas covered by more than one transit authority, or when data from different modes of transport, such as bus and metro, are available in separate GTFS feeds, only.
+*R5py* automatically *combines multiple GTFS data sets*.
+This is useful when you study areas covered by more than one transit authority, or when data from different modes of transport, such as bus and metro, are available in separate GTFS feeds.
 :::
 ::::